 Legendary greatshield of “Rock-like” Havel, naturally, carved from a mass of rock.

-It boasts tremendous weight and defense effect and moreover hides even the magic power of Havel.
+It boasts tremendous weight and defense efficacy and additionally hides even the magic power of Havel.
 A holy relic of Havel himself that rivals the Great Dragon Tooth.

 As with the dragon tooth, this is more something that Havel left and not really what he handed down to anyone.
 They are impressive, nonetheless.
 But we find it wielded by a unique enemy who looks exactly like Havel… sort of.

 Armor worn by Havel the Rock’s warriors.
 Carved from solid rock, its tremendous weight is matched only by the defense it provides.